jworkmeister0/first-discovery/README.md

 # first-discovery
-A preferences editor tool that helps users discovery their initial preferences.
+A preferences editor tool that helps users discover their initial preferences.

+TEST